 The Public Action 2022 programme Action Publique 2022, launched in 2017, is the strategic plan to reform the public sector, which includes a co-created transversal pillar on the digital transformation emphasising administrative simplification and user-centricity.
 It is complemented by the Tech.gouv programme, launched in 2019, which aims at leveraging digital technologies to improve public services.
 In 2016, all the European Interoperability Framework principles are fully covered by the different frameworks of the French National Interoperability Framework.
-This is followed by a good performance on the EIF monitoring indicators on open data, administrative simplification and reusability.
+This is followed by a good performance on the European Interoperability Framework monitoring indicators on open data, administrative simplification and reusability.

-- Centralized service modules provided to local authorities - API users - API calls per month - Percentage of uptake of services by local authorities
+- API users

+- API calls per month

+- Percentage of uptake of services by local authorities